AstroDucks/.github/profile/README.md

 # About us

 We are a small team of currently three developers who love to code in their job and free time.
 We also like rubber ducks.
 And space.
-What a surprise we came up with name "AstroDucks". 🦆
+What a surprise we came up with the name "AstroDucks". 🦆

 # What we are working on